 Juvenile Sex Charges

 Juvenile sex crime allegations in Washington State can result in sex offender registration requirements and detention.
-A juvenile attorney who has experience negotiating with the Sex Offender Unit and Juvenile Court prosecutors should be contacted as early on in the process as possible.
+An attorney who has experience negotiating with the Sex Offender Unit and Juvenile Court prosecutors should be contacted as early as possible, to prevent the mishandling of the case.

 In situations where there has been an admission of guilt to police or there is strong evidence that is not in your child’s favor, it is not time to give up.
 It is time to demonstrate to the court that treatment and rehabilitation are much better alternatives than detention.

-Even though your child is innocent unless proven otherwise, courts will often times restrict a minor’s freedom while the case is still pending.
-An accusation of a sex offense can result in a court order that requires a minor to be under the constant supervision of an adult and have no contact with children of a certain age.
+Even though your child is innocent unless proven otherwise, WA State Juvenile Courts will often restrict a minor’s freedom while the case is still pending.
+A sex offense accusation can result in a court order that requires a minor to be under the constant supervision of an adult and have no contact with children of a specified age.

-This can be a significant burden for families with several children or with working parents.
-Due to circumstances at home (like the presence of younger siblings), the child may need to stay with another family member for the duration of the case.
+This can be a significant burden for families with multiple children or with working parents.
+Due to circumstances at home (such as the presence of younger siblings), the child may need to stay with another family member for the duration of the case.
 A skilled juvenile sex crime attorney can work with the prosecutor to minimize the impact of these conditions.

 Common felony juvenile sex crimes include: